It’s officially Free Book Week! Every child registered in Summer Reading can pick out a free book at either library

 A. When you add a child’s profile to your account, Beanstack will ask you what grade he/she is going into in the fall, and will offer the correct program based on that information.
 If you already had an account from previous years, please note that you may need to update your child’s information with his/her grade to be able to select the correct program.

 Q. My kids are being offered different programs.
 What is the difference?

 A. The SRP is divided into two programs based on your child’s grade level: the younger program for children from Birth-5th Grade, and the older program for children from 6th-12th Grade.
 You will automatically be offered the correct program for each child based on the grade level you have entered in his/her Beanstack profile.
-The difference between the two programs is that children from birth to 5th grade will earn a special gold library card (or a golden ticket for an extra free book) when they reach their reading goal, while tweens and teens from 6th – 12th grade will earn an Amazon gift card.
+The difference between the two programs is that children from birth to 5th grade will earn a special gold library card (or a golden ticket for an extra free book) when they reach their reading goal, while tweens and teens from 6th – 12th grade will earn an Barnes & Noble gift card.

 Q. How do I use the log?

 A. We encourage families to read every day, so this year all participants will track reading by logging days in Beanstack.
 You may choose to log days only, without entering the book title, in either the desktop or the app, and those will count towards your goals.
 But in order to maintain a list of books read and to get better recommendations for new books to read, we suggest still including your titles for each day by scanning the ISBN in the app or by using the desktop application and clicking on “Log Reading”.
 If the correct book does not pop up, you may manually enter the title, author, and other information.

 A. Yes, the Beanstack Tracker app lets you log reading, join challenges, and write reviews – for the entire family.
 It is available for both Android and Apple devices; search your app store for “Beanstack Tracker” to download.